 South Tees and Stockton YOS developed triage in summer 2013 with the aim of achieving similar reductions in first time entrants to the criminal justice system and re-offending rates as Hartlepool.

-The PCC is asked to provide Crime and Disorder Reduction Grant of up to £200K to deliver these outcomes.
+The PCC is asked to provide a Crime and Disorder Reduction Grant of up to £200K to deliver these outcomes.

 Decision 30-2014.
 Funding for Youth Triage across Cleveland (application, 327kB)